-During 2008, we recognized net earnings of \$2,227,000 from unconsolidated joint ventures.
-The largest single component of these earnings consisted of our portion of the equity in the earnings of TA/Petro of \$2,431,000.
-The balance of the net earnings from joint ventures consisted of earnings from Five West Parcel of \$13,000, losses from TMV LLC of \$37,000, losses from Centennial Founders of \$178,000, and a loss of \$2,000 on the dissolution of Tejon Dermody LLC.
-Earnings from our TA/Petro joint venture continued to increase in 2008 due to higher fuel margins and improved operating efficiencies.
-Losses from the Centennial and TMV joint ventures did not vary significantly from those incurred in 2007.
+During 2009, we recognized net earnings of \$374,000 from unconsolidated joint ventures compared to net earnings of \$2,227,000 during 2008.
+The largest single component of these earnings consisted of our portion of the equity in the earnings of TA/Petro of \$1,404,000.
+The balance of the net earnings from joint ventures consisted of losses from Five West Parcel of \$936,000 and losses from TMV LLC of \$30,000.
+Also included in this amount is our share of the loss from the Centennial Founders operations for the pre-consolidation period January 1, 2009 through June 30, 2009 of \$63,000.
+After that date the results of operations of the Centennial Founders joint venture are consolidated due to amendments to the partnership agreement which qualified the joint venture for consolidation.
+Earnings from our TA/Petro joint venture declined \$1,028,000 when compared to 2008 due to increased operating expenses.
+New travel plaza facilities routinely take up to three years to achieve consistent profitability.
+Losses from the Centennial and TMV joint ventures did not vary significantly from those incurred in 2008.